apache/openwhisk-wskdeploy/specification/html/spec_actions.md

 ### Requirements
 - The Action name (i.e., &lt;actionName&gt; MUST be less than or equal to 256 characters.</p>
-- The Action entity schema includes all general <a href="#SCHEMA_ENTITY">Entity Schema</a> fields in addition to any fields declared above.</p>
+- The Action entity schema includes all general <a href="#SCHEMA_ENTITY">Entity Schema</a> fields in addition to any fields declared above.
-- Supplying a runtime name without a version indicates that OpenWhisk SHOULD use the most current version.</p>
+- Supplying a runtime name without a version indicates that OpenWhisk SHOULD use the most current version.
 - Supplying a runtime <i>major version</i> without a <i>minor version</i> (et al.) indicates OpenWhisk SHOULD use the most current <i>minor version</i>.
-- Unrecognized limit keys (and their values) SHALL be ignored.</p>
+- Unrecognized limit keys (and their values) SHALL be ignored.
-- Invalid values for known limit keys SHALL result in an error.</p>
+- Invalid values for known limit keys SHALL result in an error.
 - If the Feed is a Feed Action (i.e., the feed key's value is set to true), it MUST support the following parameters:
   - **lifecycleEvent**: one of 'CREATE', 'DELETE', 'PAUSE',or 'UNPAUSE'.
 These operation names MAY be supplied in lowercase (i.e., 'create', 'delete', 'pause', etc.).
   - **triggerName**: the fully-qualified name of the trigger which contains events produced from this feed.
-  - **authKey**: the Basic auth. credentials of the OpenWhisk user who owns the trigger just mentioned.
+  - **authKey**: the Basic auth. credentials of the OpenWhisk user who owns the trigger.

 ### Notes
 - The maximum code size for an Action currently must be less than 48 MB.